 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Connecticut.

-If you need to order copies of a death certificate after the time of death has passed, contact the vital records office in the town where the death occurred or visit the website of the Connecticut Department of Public Health.
-From the CDPH website, you can download a mail-in order form or order death certificates online.
+If you need to order copies of a death certificate after some time has passed, contact the vital records office in the town where the death occurred or visit the website of the Connecticut Department of Public Health.
+From the CDPH website, you'll find options for ordering death certificates online or by mail.
 A certified copy of a Connecticut death certificate costs $20.

 Any person over the age of 18 may obtain a certified copy of a death certificate in Connecticut.
 However, only the following people or agencies may order a certified copy that includes the deceased person's Social Security number: